 Who are you?
 I'm an artist and writer, and I live in New York City.
-I grew up in San Francisco and lived in LA for a while before I landed in New York.
-Currently, I'm putting finishing touches on my acclaimed cartographic series The Lost Subways of North America, where I plot maps of the past, present and could've-been public transit of North American cities.
+I grew up in San Francisco and lived in L.A. for a while before I landed in New York.
+Most recently, I've been writing a book called The Lost Subways of North America based on my acclaimed cartographic series of the same name.
+The book is set to come out in Fall 2023, published by University of Chicago Press.
 I'm fascinated by how data visualizations - like maps - influence how we perceive the world around us.
 I also have a day job as a lawyer.
 How do you make your historical maps?
 I rely on a lot of archival research.
 All of the maps in The Lost Subways are based on primary sources.
 I've gotten some records from public records requests; others come from library research collections; a few are from the Internet Archive.
 Once I have sufficient original material in hand, I research the visual language of the period I'm trying to depict.
 It just doesn't feel right to use Helvetica to depict 1925 - much less 1865.
 Once I have all that down, I start plotting the maps.
 Initial drafts are done with pen and paper, and I do the final work in Adobe Illustrator.
-What if I want to commission something from you?
-I'm happy to talk about custom art or writing gigs.
-Feel free to email me.
+What if I want something special from you?
+I'm happy to talk about speaking engagements, custom art or writing gigs.
+Shoot me an email.
 Can I reuse your designs?